JustinObanor/parser/README.md

-A basic package used for scraping emails from a website where parameters are defined in the cofig file
+A basic package used for scraping emails from a website where parameters are defined in the config file

 ## Configuration